2018 closes with a bang: YOY restaurant sales up across the nation

 2018 was a pretty good year for restaurants nationwide.
 Trends like farm to shaker cocktails, plastic straw bans, and food waste reduction made industry headlines all year.
 With our year-end analysis complete, we’re reporting another 2018 trend—higher sales.
 Out of 12 months, only three saw a decrease in YOY sales in 2018—July, September, and November.
 Overall, 2018 sales were slightly higher than 2017 sales.
 This small but steady increase occurred, despite the equally steady decline in covers.

-Avero analyst have reviewed our data for national restaurant sales and traffic over the last year and consulted some of our expert users across the nation for their specific insights.
+Avero analysts reviewed national restaurant sales and traffic over the last year and consulted some of our expert users across the nation for their specific insights.
 Here’s what we learned.

 Nationally, restaurant sales managed to outperform 2017 with a marginal 0.3 percent increase while covers saw a more significant drop of 2.7 percent.
 As we’ve reported throughout the year, this trend continues due to a stronger increase in average check making up for the decrease in traffic.
 Unfortunately, this cycle of increasing prices and decreasing traffic has continued and has resulted in the highest restaurant price jump since 2011.